Nudin/feedfilter/README.md

 Feedfilter
 ==========

-Feedfilter removes duplicated news and news you don't like from news-feeds.
+Feedfilter removes duplicated news and news you don't like from your news-feeds.

 ### Filtering ###